 We are exposed to a number of market risks due to the types of investments that we make and the manner in which we and the Investment Partnership raise capital.
-Our exposure to market risks relate primarily to declines in the values of our investments, movements in prevailing interest rates, changes in foreign currency exchange rates and controls, availability of credit, inflation rates, and commodity prices.
+Our exposure to market risks include declines in the values of our investments, movements in prevailing interest rates, changes in foreign currency exchange rates and controls, availability of credit, inflation rates, government regulation and commodity prices.
 These market risks are outside of our control and may affect the level and volatility of securities prices and the liquidity and the value of investments, and we may not be able to or may choose not to manage our exposure to these risks.
 We may seek to mitigate such market risks through the use of hedging arrangements and derivative instruments, which may or may not be effective and could subject us to additional market risk.
 Additionally, the entities in which we invest or co-invest alongside may also seek to hedge or otherwise mitigate such risks, subject to their internal policies, which may or may not be effective and could result in increased risks.
 Additionally, we are exposed to various risks within each portfolio company in which we invest including market and other risks related to their business activities, including leverage and asset mix.
 Apollo Alternative Assets, as the service provider under our services agreement, is responsible for monitoring all market risks and for carrying out risk management activities relating to our investments.

-Beginning in July 2007, the financial markets encountered a series of adverse events starting with the sub-prime fall-out which led to a global liquidity and broader economic crisis which resulted in a negative impact on the Investment Partnership's investments.
-Although the global capital markets have experienced significant improvement from historically low levels, the current environment continues to be characterized by uncertainty and volatility as investors seek further indications regarding the sustainability of the market recovery.
 Following weak performance in 2011, global capital markets have experienced significant improvement.
 However, the current environment continues to be characterized by uncertainty particularly relating to the economic health of certain parts of Europe.
-The S&P 500 rose approximately 13% during the first quarter of 2012, while the VIX (a measure of equity market volatility) dropped approximately 34% during the same period.
-The credit markets in which Apollo is most active generally improved significantly and financing activity increased dramatically from the prior quarter.
+The S&P 500 returned approximately 9% during the first half of 2012, while the VIX (a measure of equity market volatility) dropped approximately 27% during the same period.
+The credit markets in which Apollo is most active generally improved significantly and financing activity increased dramatically compared with late 2011, though activity slowed in the second quarter of 2012 compared with the prior quarter.
 Longer term, serious financial and liquidity problems remain in Europe and elsewhere in the world.
 Should the economic outlook worsen, we and the funds we invest in or alongside may experience a tightening of liquidity, and reduced earnings and cash flows.
 Such market conditions could also have an impact on our ability to liquidate positions in a timely and efficient manner and maintain adequate reserves required under our credit facility.
-As a result, despite recent improvements in the global capital markets, the sources of liquidity described herein under "Liquidity and Capital Resources" may not only be more difficult but also impossible to obtain in future market environments.
+As a result, despite improvements in the global capital markets conditions in 2012 versus 2011, the sources of liquidity described herein under "Liquidity and Capital Resources" may not only be more difficult but also impossible to obtain in future market environments.
 Our profitability may also be adversely affected by our fixed costs and the possibility that we would be unable to scale back other costs within a time frame sufficient to match any decreases in net income relating to changes in market and economic conditions.
 If volatility worsens, there can be no assurance that we will not experience a material adverse effect on our business, assets and liabilities and results of operations.